supxinfy/krview/README.md

 - `H` or `SPACE` toggles helping screen
 - `E` exports the screen into a .jpg image and saves into assets/screenshots

+Note that size of the image depends on size of the window.

 ## Installation

 To install `krview`, clone the repository and build the project: